-The Mechanical Engineering Department at the University of North Dakota is committed to graduating mechanical engineers who, 3-5 years after graduation:
+The Mechanical Engineering Department at the University of North Dakota is committed to graduating mechanical engineers who will:

-- Apply mechanical engineering principles in the areas of mechanical design, thermal systems, or manufacturing and materials in the public or private sectors;
+- Successfully practice mechanical engineering in the areas of mechanical design, thermal systems, and manufacturing and materials in industry and government settings;

-- Practice mechanical engineering across a broad range of job functions or pursue advanced degrees;
+- Practice mechanical engineering across a broad range of job functions from detailed design to laboratory experimentation to engineering management;

-- Complete engineering projects alone or as part of a team, exhibiting the appropriate teamwork, leadership and communication skills for each professional situation;
+- Practice engineering alone or as part of a larger team, demonstrating the appropriate teamwork, leadership and communication skills for each professional situation;

 - Apply the highest standards of professional and ethical conduct, understanding the broader implications of their engineering efforts on local, national and global society;

 - Maintain relevant knowledge of contemporary engineering and professional issues and an understanding of modern engineering tools through regular participation in professional development activities.